AscendingPassage.com HOME PAGE.

 Soon the grand hypostyle will be freed

-from rubbish, and its columns, which even before seemed so tremendous,
+from rubbish.
+Its columns, which even before seemed so tremendous, have added another twenty feet to their

 height.
 A number of colossal statues, which lay asleep beneath this